Milan Thomas (para-cyclist)

 Milan Thomas (born 4 April 1998) is a Belgian road and track para-cyclist.

 Personal life

 Thomas suffers from Stargardt disease.
-Having practiced athletics and cycling purely as an amateur, in March 2019, Thomas tries out tandem cycling for the first time at the Blind (Sports) Date, a low threshold sports activity organized by Parasports Flanders for people with disabilities. and it is love at first sight.
+Having practiced athletics and cycling purely as an amateur, in March 2019, Thomas tried out tandem cycling for the first time at the Blind (Sports) Date, a low threshold sports activity organized by Parasports Flanders for people with disabilities.

 Career

 Having formed at first a duo with his cousin and former Belgian professional road bicycle racer Bert Scheirlinckx, he subsequently formed a duo with Jonas Goeman.
 The pair won a silver medal at the 2022 UEC Para-Cycling Road European Championships in Upper Austria.
 The partnership ends in 2023 and Thomas finds a new pilot in Mathias Lefeber.
 With Lefeber, Thomas wins a bronze medal in the spint at the 2025 UCI Para-cycling Track World Championships in Rio de Janeiro, Brazil.